 How Can I Know God?

 Life is full of many deep questions but by far the most important of them all is, how can I know God?
 We all have a secret craving for the answer to this because it’s the key to so many other questions such as, why am I here? and where did I come from?
 This in turn provokes further questions: where am I going?
-What does God expect of me?
+How can I be sure I’m going to Heaven?

 IT STARTS WITH THE BIBLE.
 The answer isn’t found in ancient rituals, hidden codes or at the top of a Tibetan mountain.
 It’s found in a document that you may already have in your house called The Bible.
-Perhaps you’ve neglected the Bible because, well, that would be too easy.
+Perhaps you’ve neglected the Bible because “that would be too easy.”
 We sometimes undervalue objects that are commonly available.
 But God made sure that the Bible was the most published book of all time for a good reason — so that you and I can know Him.
-If you have a Bible, you may want to get it now so you can find some verses we’ll discuss later on.
+If you have a Bible, you may want to get it now so you can find some verses we’ll discuss in a moment.

 God refers to the Bible as “His Word” to mankind and there’s every reason to believe this is indeed so.
 The Bible is the most thoroughly researched book in all human history.
 The finest academic minds of the last 2000 years have affirmed it’s authenticity.
 Throughout the centuries it has continuously demolished the short-lived theories of its critics in matters of history, origins, science, predicted events, human behavior and other areas.
 And each turn of the spade brings new archeological evidence of the Bible’s stunning accuracy.